Macro Photography examples: Fill the frame photography for beginners

 Try your luck in filling the frame and if you still get some background in it ...just crop it.

 Cropping sometime can add some tension in the picture.
-If your photo editor provides some filters, just try it it may be a lot more fun and the picture could look much different and attractive than the original, at times.
+If your photo editor provides some filters, just try it.
+It may be a lot more fun and the picture could look much different and attractive than the original, at times.